junkka/tesseract-web-box-editor/README.md

 ### Features to add
 - [ ] Keep session data using cookies;
-- [ ] Upload ground-truth to fill boxes;
+- [x] Upload ground-truth to fill boxes;
-- [ ] Download ground-truth from box file;
+- [x] Download ground-truth from the box file;
 - [ ] Add options to text highlighter;
 - [ ] Fully support char-by-char tagging[^1];
 - [ ] Add Dark Mode support;

 ### Acknowledgment
-This work was supported by a grant of the Ministry of Research, Innovation and Digitization, CCCDI - UEFISCDI, project number PN-III-P2-2.1-PED-2021-0693, within PNCDI III.
+This work was supported by a grant from the Ministry of Research, Innovation and Digitization, CCCDI - UEFISCDI, project number PN-III-P2-2.1-PED-2021-0693, within PNCDI III.

 Project website: [https://transitional-romanian-transliteration.azurewebsites.net](https://transitional-romanian-transliteration.azurewebsites.net)

 ----------
 Original Source Code by [Johan Junkka](http://johanjunkka.com/)

-[^1]: legacy character-by-character box editing is suppported, although it is not actively maintained.
+[^1]: legacy character-by-character box editing is supported, although it is not actively maintained.